ted-spence-avalara/developer-dot/tests/testing-your-integration.md

 			<tr>
 				<td>Process a partial return (for a taxable customer, and then a tax exempt customer), and then another partial return associated with the same order/invoice.</td>
 				<td>
-					The return should be recorded on the AvaTax Admin Console with the following:
+					The return should be recorded on the AvaTax Website with the following:
 					<ul class="normal">
 						<li>Negative (extended) amounts, and positive quantities reflecting the returned quantities and amounts, thus calculating negative liability</li>
 						<li>Document Date of the date when the return was processed, but a Tax Date that reflects the date of the original invoice (note: this is not possible in the REST API v1)</li>